Verify that cardholder data on removable media is encrypted wherever stored |

 Analyzes the usage of removable media and provides a list of removable media devices and their encryption status, whether it’s being encrypted or not.
 You can use to prove your compliance with PCI section 3.4.1.c by showing your assessor that all removable media that can contain PANs is properly encrypted.
 This query shows removable media usage to verify that all removable media uses encryption mechanism (BitLocker To Go), making it compliance with this section of PCI.
 Note that per PCI guidelines, if disk encryption is not used to encrypt removable media, the data stored on this media will need to be rendered unreadable through some other method.

-Sign-up for Action1 Free Edition to streamline compliance efforts for your network of endpoints.
-Such as you can simplify assessments of 3.4.1.c: Encryption of Removable Media for your internal or external auditors, create instant or regular compliance reports that prove your compliance while reducing the costs.
+Sign-up for Action1 Free Edition to receive real-time alerts and view instant data from your endpoints, such as alert on 3.4.1.c: Encryption of Removable Media created, deleted or modified or run live or scheduled queries with the ability to export to CSV or Excel.
 Action1 Endpoint Security Platform is entirely SaaS, with online web interface (no management tools to install) and it has zero cost for basic functionality.
-Running in the Cloud, Action1 discovers all of your endpoints within seconds and allows you to pass compliance audits and maintain continuous compliance with ease.
+Running in the Cloud, Action1 discovers all of your endpoints in seconds and you can query your entire network in plain English.

 Related Alerts and Reports:

 Verify that full disk encryption authentication process is implemented separately from native OS authentication

 Keywords: Verify that cardholder data on removable media is encrypted wherever stored,Action1 3.4.1.c: Encryption of Removable Media.

 Find more information on 3.4.1.c: Encryption of Removable Media at Microsoft TechNet.